ZerooCoool/katacoda-scenarios/CI-gradle-github/step4.md

 `cd katacoda-code`{{execute}}

 ## Unit tests
-It can already be seen that a unit test was created for the initial app.
+We have already seen that a unit test was created for the initial app.

-Since there does not exist any functional logic in the application we will add a simple function called, simpleAddition in the main function.
+Since there does not exist any functional logic in the application we will add two functions.
+The first function simpleAddition will be added in the math1 file.
+The second function simpleMultiplication will be added in the math2 file.
 Lets do that!

 <pre class="file" data-filename="./katacoda-code/app/src/main/java/tutorial/MathOne.java" data-target="insert"  data-marker="// Create simple Java class here">